Kajal03/srijan-2020/articles/Blockchain-beyond-the-buzzword.md

     2. Hash of its own
     3. Hash of the previous block

-The data stored in a single block depends on the type of the blockchain.
-In the case of a bitcoin blockchain, the block stores the transactional data such as the sender and receiver details and the number of coins.
-A block also has a hash which can be compared to a fingerprint i.e. the hash is unique for each block in the blockchain.
+The data stored in a single block is subject to the type of the blockchain.
+In the case of a cryptocurrency blockchain, the block stores the transactional data such as the bank details of the beneficiary, the amount of credit etc. For facilitating encryption, each block consists of a hash which acts like the fingerprint of any block as it is unique for each block in the blockchain.
 Once created, the hash of the block is calculated.
-If any changes are made inside the block, the hash also changes.
+If the contents of the block changes, it changes the hash of the block also.

-## What makes a blockchain secure?
+## Why is a blockchain so secure?

-Every block stores the hash of the previous block, thus making it secure.
+Every block stores the hash of the preceding block, thus making it secure.

 ![Img](../imgs/blockchain1.png)

 Let’s understand this with the picture above.
 Suppose the second block here is tampered causing its hash to change.
-This action will make block 3 invalid as it would no longer store a valid hash of its previous block.
+This action will make block 3 invalid as it contains invalid hash of the preceding block.
 To maintain consistency the hash of the third block would need to be updated.
 And so on.
 Therefore, to change a single block, every single block after it would require an update as well.

 A hash is easy to calculate with a ton of powerful machines available in the market and hence can be cracked.
-This is when proof-of-work(POW) comes into the picture.
-It’s a technique that slows down the creation of each block so that the tampering becomes more difficult.
+To save the blockchain from such systems, proof-of-work(POW) technique is used.
+It’s a technique that decelerates the creation of each block so that the tampering becomes more difficult.
 In the proof of work system, computers that want to add a block to a network must “prove” that they have earned the right to do so.
 They prove their eligibility by solving a compound computational maths problem.
-Thus, the security of a blockchain comes from its innovative use of hashing and POW.
+Thus, the security of a blockchain drives from its innovative use of hashing and POW.

 A blockchain also provides security by being distributed on a decentralized network or in other words, a peer-to-peer network instead of a central database.
-Every peer on the network is provided with a complete copy of the blockchain.
-When a new block is created, every blockchain copy on the network is updated.
-All the nodes create a consensus to agree upon which block is valid and which is not.
+Every peer on the network is provided with a duplicate of the blockchain.
+When a new block is produced, every blockchain copy on the network is updated.
+All the nodes establish a consensus to acknowledge which block is valid and which is not.
 This ensures that the tampered blocks are rejected from the network.

 ![Img](../imgs/blockchain2.png)

 Consider a network of 100,000 nodes.
-To tamper with a block on the blockchain, one needs to calculate the hashes of all the blocks and their proof-of-work which in the case of a bitcoin blockchain takes about 10 minutes.
+To tamper with a block on the blockchain, one needs to calculate the hashes of all the blocks and their POW which takes a huge amount of time.
 This has to be done for more than 50% of the nodes on the P2P network.
 This is almost impossible to accomplish, making blockchain the safest way to transact.

 ## Potential uses of blockchain